stuntrally/stuntrally/Readme.txt

 MyGUI3.0
 	MyGUIEngine, MyGUI.OgrePlatform

--- and for VDrift:
+-- And for VDrift:
 SDL-1.2.14
 libvorbis-1.2.3, libogg-1.1.4

--- These are included in Source (and compile with project):
+-- These are included in Source (and compiled with project):
 PagedGeometry 1.1.0
 BtOgre
 Bullet 2.76